 Traditional Project Management Methodologies: Pros and Cons

-Traditional methodologies typically run projects in a sequential and linear manner and emphasize the need for upfront information gathering, sequential project gatekeeping, and end of project testing.
-Some benefits of this methodology is its ability to provide more straightforward planning that simplifies cost, schedule and resource management processes as well as clearly defined project roles, goals and scopes.
-The cons involve its lack of flexibility to adapt to new factors and limited interaction with clients or customers leading to higher chances of projects missing the mark.
+Traditional methodologies typically run projects in a sequential and linear manner.
+Thus, they emphasise the need for upfront information gathering, sequential project gatekeeping, and end of project testing.
+Some benefits of this methodology is its ability to provide straightforward planning.
+This, in turn, simplifies cost, schedule, and resource management processes, and clearly defines project roles, goals, and scopes.
+The negatives are based around its lack of flexibility to adapt to new factors.
+Traditional methodologies also have limited interaction with clients or customers, which leads to higher chances of projects missing the mark.

 Iterative Project Management Methodologies: Pros and Cons

-Iterative project management methodologies often run projects in an incremental and iterative manner, meaning they run in cycles and as a result are fast-paced, flexible and less front-heavy.
-Some benefits of this methodology involve their high levels of flexibility, team ownership and customer-focused approach.
-The cons involve their requirement of highly experienced team members, propensity to project scope creep and smaller outputs per project increment.
+Iterative project management methodologies often run projects in an incremental and iterative manner.
+This means that these methodologies run in cycles, and, as a result, are fast-paced, flexible, and less front-heavy.
+The benefits of this methodology come from their high levels of flexibility, and focus on team ownership and customers.
+The negatives involve their requirement of highly experienced team members, propensity to project scope creep, and smaller outputs per project increment.